Schniz/remastered/README.md

 By leveraging Vite, a super fast bundler with HMR and lots of convention over configuration.

+## Differences from Remix

+- Open source
+- Uses Vite under the hood instead of a custom bundler
+- First class support for CSS (using Vite), so `import './file.css'` will import your files and will add the proper link tags on production (given you have `<Links />` in your layout)
+- Route parameters in files are using `@` instead of `$` which is confusing with several shells.

 ## What's implemented?

 - [x] SSR all pages